styler00dollar/vs-vfi/README.md

 # vs-vfi
 Using video frame interpolation models with vapoursynth.
 You can pipe the output directly into mpv or render it.

+This repo uses a lot of code from [HolyWu/vs-rife](https://github.com/HolyWu/vs-rife).

 ## Install vapoursynth
 ```
 sudo apt install yasm python3.9 python3.9-venv python3.9-dev